 - This will show the button Run the troubleshooter.
 Click it to start the troubleshooter.

 - A new window will come up showing Windows is Detecting problems with Bluetooth.
-Wait for it to finish analyzing and fixing any Bluetooth-related issues.
+Wait for the process to finish analyzing and fixing any Bluetooth-related issues.

 - Click Close when done.